wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayGetIntegrationSystemsRecords: One or more records that needs to be added.
+* workdayGetIntegrationSystemsRecords: One or more criteria that you want returned within the response.

 **Sample request**